 Fare Zone Taxonomy Design

-A robust fare zone taxonomy is the foundational coordinate system for automated fare collection (AFC) reconciliation.
-Within the broader Core Architecture & Fare Taxonomy, zone definitions dictate how tap events are priced, routed, and audited across multi-operator networks.
-For transit operators and revenue analysts, the taxonomy must balance administrative simplicity with the geometric precision required for accurate distance-based or zonal pricing.
-For mobility tech developers and Python automation builders, it represents a strict data contract that governs event enrichment, pipeline validation, and downstream revenue allocation.
+A robust fare zone taxonomy is the coordinate system every downstream pricing decision depends on, and it sits at the heart of Core Architecture & Fare Taxonomy as the spatial contract that turns a raw tap into a billable, auditable event.
+Within that pipeline, zone definitions dictate how tap events are priced, routed, and reconciled across multi-operator networks: get the geometry or the precedence wrong and you leak revenue through double-charging, misrouted transfers, and unresolvable inter-agency settlement disputes.
+For transit operators and revenue analysts, the taxonomy must balance administrative simplicity against the geometric precision that distance-based and zonal pricing require.
+For mobility-tech developers and Python automation builders, it is a strict, versioned data contract that governs event enrichment, pipeline validation, and revenue allocation.

 Modern fare zones rarely map cleanly to municipal boundaries.
-They operate as logical pricing constructs that must be reconciled against real-time vehicle positioning and stop-level feeds.
-When designing the hierarchy, teams should distinguish between primary fare districts, transfer corridors, and concession overlays.
-Each tier requires explicit boundary definitions to prevent double-charging or revenue leakage during peak-hour routing shifts.
-The taxonomy must also account for GTFS-Realtime latency, ensuring that zone-crossing logic can tolerate timestamp drift without triggering false reconciliation flags.
+They are logical pricing constructs that must be reconciled against real-time vehicle positioning from a GTFS-RT Realtime Sync feed and stop-level metadata.
+When designing the hierarchy, teams distinguish between primary fare districts, transfer corridors, and concession overlays.
+Each tier needs explicit boundary definitions to prevent double-charging or revenue leakage during peak-hour routing shifts, and the whole model must tolerate feed latency so that zone-crossing logic survives timestamp drift without raising false reconciliation flags.
+This component consumes normalized events from Smart Card Schema Mapping and hands enriched, zone-tagged events to the pricing stage in Fare Rule Validation & Calculation Engines.

 Hierarchical Zone Modeling & Precedence